gklyne/annalist/documents/installing-annalist.md

 Annalist can also allow users to log in using locally stored credentials, which may be useful for quick evaluation deployments but is not the recommended mechanism for normal operational use.

 When installing Annalist, an administration account may be created using the `annalist-manager` tool.
 When logged in to Annalist using this account, the **Admin** link in the footer of most Annalist pages will allow new user accounts to be created via the Django admin interface.
-More documentation about using this admin intrefcae is in the [The Django Admin Site](http://www.djangobook.com/en/2.0/chapter06.html), which isChapter 6 of [The Django Book](http://www.djangobook.com/en/2.0/index.html).
+More documentation about using this admin interface is in the [The Django Admin Site](http://www.djangobook.com/en/2.0/chapter06.html), which is Chapter 6 of [The Django Book](http://www.djangobook.com/en/2.0/index.html).

 ### Initial site setup